 The first rule of genealogical research is understanding the area and time frames for when events occurred.
 With this knowledge, you can determine how your family history fits into the narrative.
 One important event in Kentucky history was the settling of Fort Boonesborough in 1775.Kentucky Pioneer Family Settlement Fort Boonesborough Depiction, Public Domain

 Fort Boonesborough is Kentucky’s second oldest European-American settlement.
 During the American Revolutionary War, the fort served as a major frontier outpost.
 This historical site, in present-day Madison County, Kentucky, is one of the best-preserved archaeological sites of early westward expansion by British colonists in that period.

-When Daniel Boone and his men reached the Kentucky River on April 1, 1775, they quickly moved to establish Fort Boonesborough.
+When Daniel Boone and his men reached the Kentucky River on April 1, 1775, they hastened to establish Fort Boonesborough.
 You can still visit this fort today to gain an idea of how the early settlers lived.